 - 3mg – The most popular choice for vapers

-- 6mg – Full flavour e liquid with a higher nicotine percent
+- 6mg – Full flavour e-liquid with a higher nicotine percentage

 - 18mg – Very high for those who were a heavy smoker